1966bc/Biovarase/README.md

 Add a new powerfull toplevel frame.

-In the main frame, select a test and after go to menu bar on File/Batchs Plots.
+In the main frame, select a test and after go to menu bar and press File/Batchs Plots.

-The following Toplevel framewill appear.
+The following Toplevel frame will appear.

 ![alt tag](https://user-images.githubusercontent.com/5463566/50571419-fdc9b680-0da9-11e9-9404-3f57ece11968.png)